uskawi/MammaRecipes/README.md

 ## Credits
 ### Code
+1. The function used in email.js file is credited to code-institute.

-Function used in email.js file is cretided to code-institute.
+2. Function Write to document used in EdamamAPI.js file is credited to code-institute.

 ### Media